sn987532159/TSR_ML/README.md

 # TSR_ML

+* script names contained "combined" meant that the dataset was not split into GOOD group or POOR group

 Based on whether mrs_tx_3 were included in the feature list
   - YES => TSR_ALL31
   - NO  => TSR_ALL1 (Example in this file)